 You may think life is a bed of roses — until you remember that roses have thorns.

-For the average Joe or Jill, life is not smooth sailing and instead of a life filled with rose-scented candles and rose oil, you’re bound to get scratched by the thorns life has for you.
-There is a balance in life, and you’re bound to experience both good and bad.
+For the average Joe or Jill, life is not smooth sailing, and instead of a life filled with rose-scented candles and rose oil, you’re bound to get scratched by the thorns life has for you.
+Life has a balance, and you will experience both good and bad.
 But if you only focus on the thorns, you’ll never get to appreciate the beautiful flower on its own.

 Roman Times: The Meaning of a Rose Tattoo

-In the Ancient Roman Civilization, roses were a symbol of wealth as they required a lot of cultivation and attention to grow roses year-round.
-If you could light rose incense, shower yourself with rose petals, or even eat a dish garnished with rose petals, you were obviously a high-roller in Rome and entitled to a lot of respect.
-After Roman turned to Christianity, roses became a symbol of the Virgin Mary.
+In the Ancient Roman Civilization, roses symbolized wealth as they required a lot of cultivation and attention to grow roses year-round.
+If you could light rose incense, shower yourself with rose petals, or even eat a dish garnished with rose petals, you were a high-roller in Rome and entitled to much respect.
+After Rome turned to Christianity, roses became a symbol of the Virgin Mary.

 Wars of the Roses

 English History associates roses with the civil wars in 15th century England for the control of the throne of England.
-Prior to the war, England was ruled by the royal House of Plantagenet.
-But after King Henry VI died with no child to inherit the throne, two cadet houses (the House of Lancaster and the House of York) fought for decades on which House was the rightful heir to the throne.
+Before the war, England was ruled by the royal House of Plantagenet.
+But after King Henry VI died with no child to inherit the throne, two cadet houses (the House of Lancaster and the House of York) fought for decades on which House was the rightful heir.

 It was known as the War of the Roses because of the two houses’ badges: the Yorks had a white rose, whereas the Lancasters had a red rose.